Reconstruction era: Freedmen and the enactment of Black Codes

-The report included sworn testimony from soldiers and officials of the Freedmen's Bureau.
+The report includes sworn testimony from soldiers and officials of the Freedmen's Bureau.
 In Selma, Alabama, Major J. P. Houston noted that whites who killed 12 African Americans in his district never came to trial.
 Many more killings never became official cases.
-Captain Poillon described white patrols in southwestern Alabama:
+Captain Poillon describes white patrols in southwestern Alabama:

 who board some of the boats; after the boats leave they hang, shoot, or drown the victims they may find on them, and all those found on the roads or coming down the rivers are almost invariably murdered.
 The bewildered and terrified freedmen know not what to do—to leave is death; to remain is to suffer the increased burden imposed upon them by the cruel taskmaster, whose only interest is their labor, wrung from them by every device an inhuman ingenuity can devise; hence the lash and murder is resorted to intimidate those whom fear of an awful death alone cause to remain, while patrols, Negro dogs and spies, disguised as Yankees, keep constant guard over these unfortunate people.

 Much of the violence that was perpetrated against African Americans was shaped by gender prejudices regarding African Americans.
 Black women were in a particularly vulnerable situation.
 To convict a white man of sexually assaulting Black women in this period was exceedingly difficult.
 The South's judicial system had been wholly refigured to make one of its primary purposes the coercion of African Americans to comply with the social customs and labor demands of whites.
 Trials were discouraged and attorneys for Black misdemeanor defendants were difficult to find.
 The goal of county courts was a fast, uncomplicated trial with a resulting conviction.
 Most Blacks were unable to pay their fines or bail, and "the most common penalty was nine months to a year in a slave mine or lumber camp".
 The South's judicial system was rigged to generate fees and claim bounties, not to ensure public protection.
 Black women were socially perceived as sexually avaricious and since they were portrayed as having little virtue, society held that they could not be raped.
 One report indicates two freed women, Frances Thompson and Lucy Smith, described their violent sexual assault during the Memphis Riots of 1866.
 However, Black women were vulnerable even in times of relative normalcy.
 Sexual assaults on African-American women were so pervasive, particularly on the part of their white employers, that Black men sought to reduce the contact between white males and Black females by having the women in their family avoid doing work that was closely overseen by whites.
 Black men were construed as being extremely sexually aggressive and their supposed or rumored threats to white women were often used as a pretext for lynching and castrations.